novikovalab/piawka/README.md

 ``piawka`` <img src="logo/logo.svg" align="right" width="25%">
 ==========

-The powerful `awk` script to calculate π and Dxy (or πxy, or Nei's D) in VCF files.
+The powerful `awk` script to calculate π, Dxy (or πxy, or Nei's D) and Fst in VCF files.

 Largely inspired by [`pixy`](https://github.com/ksamuk/pixy), it builds upon it in a few aspects:

- - **supports arbitrary ploidy level**, including mixed-ploidy groups
+ - supports **arbitrary ploidy level**, including mixed-ploidy groups
- - supports `pixy`-weighted and unweighted π calculation
+ - supports `pixy`-**weighted and unweighted π and Dxy** calculation
- - can use multiallelic SNPs, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups.
+ - can use **multiallelic SNPs**, in biallelic mode also uses multiallelic SNPs that have two alleles in the analyzed groups.
 Thus, `piawka` might be more suitable for multi-species VCF files with higher share of multiallelic SNPs.
  - **lightweight and portable**, runs wherever vanilla AWK can run (Windows, macOS, Linux...) and requires no installation
  - **faster on a single core** (and can be parallelized with shell tools, e.g. GNU `parallel` -- see [Usage](#usage))